refinedev/refine/documentation/blog/2024-09-16-stylex-post.md

 hide_table_of_contents: false
 ---

+**This article was last updated on September 16, 2024, to add sections on Advanced Stylex Techniques, Performance Considerations, and Using Custom CSS Variables for Theming.**

 ## Introduction

 [**Stylex**](https://stylexjs.com/docs/learn/) is a recently (as of Dec 2023) open sourced CSS-in-JS solution developed by Meta.
 It allows writing atomic inline CSS styles inside React/JavaScript components, and combines the power of static CSS thanks to globally accessible CSS variables.
 Stylex facilitates collision-free CSS by creating unique class identifiers for each style and by mitigating specificity issues with minimal usage of collision contributors (such as pseudo-classes).
 These make Stylex much more deterministic, reliable and scalable than other CSS-in-JS solutions like Emotion.